unobatbayar/Bloom/README.md

 2) Clone the repository and copy it to your htdocts folder
 3) Go to localhost in your browser
 ```
+This is only a half of the Hackathon project.
+API and Telegram Chatbot with Mobile calling needs to be uploaded here from  Bach Adylbekov.

 It's just prototype, it's always subject to change, rebase, and even change stack.
 Next step: I need to expand my stack heavily with React.js, AWS, REST APIs and TenserFlow.